 In the event of a loss of communication between RAN and core network, the 5G system shall be able to provide capability to securely re-connect an NPN network function within a short period of time (<1s).

+The 5G system shall be able to support a UE with subscription to non-public network to receive CMAS/ETWS message, if required, based on e.g., the UE’s capability, regional regulatory requirements, NPN policies.

+The 5G system shall be able to support a non-public network to transmit CMAS/ETWS message, if required, based on e.g., regional regulatory requirements, NPN policies.